-(a) A minimum of one meeting should be scheduled in Michaelmas and Lent terms and members may agree to hold a "virtual" meeting in the Summer term if necessary. (b) SSLC meeting dates and times should be publicly displayed on the departmental website and publicised via Moodle or by other methods at least one week in advance of the meeting.
+- (a) One meeting should be scheduled in both Michaelmas and Lent terms. - (b) SSLC meeting dates and times should be publicly displayed on the departmental website and publicised via Moodle or by other methods at least one week in advance of the meeting.
 It is recommended that an administrator should also send an email to all students taking a programme in the department to alert them to the meeting.
 Dates and times of SSLCs should be confirmed as early as possible in the year.